 Clear Skies: If you want to see the Northern Lights dance across the sky, you have to be in a place where the sky is clear during the autumn, winter or spring.
 Hunting Auroras outside of the city will increase your chances of success.
 However, you should watch out for precipitation, which may diminish visibility.
 Check your local weather forecast before you go.

-If you’ve done your research about the Aurora, then you probably already know that one of the best places to view this natural wonder is northern Canada, with Yukon, Nunavut, and the Northwest Territories as the best places to see them.
-Our Northern Lights hunting tours cover all three regions, providing you with high chances of ticking the Northern Lights off of your bucket list.
+If you’ve done your research about the Aurora, then you probably already know that one of the best places to view this natural wonder is northern Canada, with Yukon and the Northwest Territories as the best places to see them.
+Our Northern Lights hunting tours cover these regions, providing you with a high chances of ticking the Northern Lights off of your bucket list.

-If you’re looking to combine the Northern Lights with a city break, then our tour in southern Yukon is perfect for you.
+If you’re looking to combine the Northern Lights experience with a city break, then our aurora tours from Whitehorse Yukon are perfect for you.
 From late August to mid-April, Yukon’s capital Whitehorse transforms into a magical place.
-Here you can enjoy the Canadian winter without having to compromise on modern-day comforts, though you’d still need to travel away from the city lights to see the Aurora.
+Here you can enjoy the Canadian winter without having to compromise on modern-day comforts, though you will need to travel away from the city lights to see the Aurora.

-For those of you who want to escape the hustle and bustle of city life, we offer Northern Lights viewing tours in a remote wilderness lodge outside of Whitehorse.
-Here, you’ll soon forget the cold winter temperatures next to a cozy fireplace and the lack of daylight in the Arctic winter will be compensated by a celestial light show at night.
-No better place to view Northern Lights than from a viewing deck in our wilderness lodge!
+Each evening you will escape the city and view the Northern Lights from a lake-side wilderness cabin or wall tent outside of Whitehorse.
+Here, you’ll soon forget the cold winter temperatures next to the cozy fireplace and the lack of daylight in the Arctic winter will be compensated by a celestial light show at night.
+The lights begin with an eerie green sheen in the dark skies, and slowly grow, arching across the sky, ebbing and flowing with sudden bursts of light.
+It is a magical experience.

 The Northern Lights are almost guaranteed to appear at least once if you visit between late August to mid-October, or mid-December to mid-April.
-During the day you can explore the area on skis, snowshoes or aboard a snowmobile and spend your nights enjoying the spectacle of the Northern Lights from one of our observation decks, a hot tub, or the comfort of your room.
+During the day you can explore the Yellowknife area on your own or join guided tours and even hop on a dogsled.
+The lodge based trips offer cross country skiing, snowshoeing, ice fishing or you can join a guided snowmobile excursion.
+Then spend your nights enjoying the spectacle of the Northern Lights from one of the observation decks or the heated gazebo.

 Still got questions about Northern lights?
 Find the answer here!